pvz122/pvz122/README.md

 - 👋 Hi, I’m @pvz122
-- 🌱 I’m currently learning inforinformation security in Wuhan University
+- 🌱 I’m currently majoring cyber security in Wuhan University
 - 📫 How to reach me
   - Email me at pvz122@126.com or pvz122@whu.edu.cn
-  - Visit my personal web page at www.pvz122.tech:33